hngs91/melaSolutions/README.md

 # melaSolutions
-Vanialla javascript solution to the below exercise:
+Vanilla javascript solution to the below exercise:

 /*